tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

 categories: basic
 ---

-This is a bit of a road-map essay, you can skip it without losing much.

 ### Overview
-This post refers to where we'd like `umx` to end up: As an intelligent research assistant: asking when you are unclear, but also able to understand your intentions.

-Ideally it would be like [Palantir](http://www.Palantir.com) ☺

-Assisting requires taking an [intentional stance](https://en.wikipedia.org/wiki/Intentional_stance).
-This is hard, and can lead to black-box behavior, so, read on.

 <a name="top"></a>
-The umx philosophy is "no black boxes".

-Unlike, say, Mplus, umx doesn't do things behind the scenes.
-You get what you request: Nothing less, and nothing more (that said, `umxRAM` supports `lavaan` syntax, which gives access to scripts written in that language).

-Partly the umx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, because that default is in the function definition.

-Out of the box, the package umx builds on – OpenMx – requires explicit setting of many things you might &ldquo;expect&rdquo; to happen automagically.
-In particular, it doesn't set start values or path labels.
-It also doesn't add paths or objects you don't explicitly request.
+`umx` tries to not create "black boxes", and to be transparent. `umx` does a lot of work behind the scenes but the goal is giving you what you requested not adding paths or objects you don't explicitly request.
 So it doesn't add residual variances or covariances among exogenous variables.

-The goal of `umx` is to take a slightly different perspective, perhaps best phrased as *"It's easy to realise your expectations"*.

-`umx` is [conservative](https://en.wikipedia.org/wiki/Moral_Foundations_Theory) in doing what you expect.
+If you want that, `umxRAM` supports `lavaan` syntax, which gives access to scripts written in lavaan style.

+`umx` builds on OpenMx and a lot of what it adds on top is default settings for things you should &ldquo;expect&rdquo; would be automatic: start values and path labels for instance.
+Also complex threshold matrices and support matrices are added and controlled for you to support liability threshold ordinal modelling.

-# Things that go without saying…
+# What goes without saying?

 What goes without saying?
 Let’s take the example of this model: What does it claim?